LearnersGuild/interview-challenge-apprenticeship-b/README.md

 ## Getting Started

-_Before you begin coding, please complete the following steps to setup your interview environment._
+_Before you begin coding, please complete the following steps to setup your interview environment.
+Stop where it says "✋ Please stop here"_

 ### Start the recording